-The descriptive term "relict" is not sufficient.
+Comment D: The descriptive term "relict" is not sufficient.
 The term "divorced" should include the additional descriptive phrase of "and not remarried" to indicate current marital status.

-The examining attorney is directed to traditional and long standing legal definitions defining "widow" and "widower" as indicating someone whose spouse is deceased and who has not remarried. if the individual has remarried, current marital status should be indicated.

-(Effective May 19, 1955; as amended April 27, 2018)

-Problem E:

-Where a trust is not otherwise shown by a recorded instrument, should a release of dower be required from the spouse of a person whose name as grantee, in the deed acquiring title, was followed by "trustee," "as trustee," "agent," or words of similar import?
+The examining attorney is directed to traditional and long standing legal definitions defining "widow" and "widower" as indicating someone whose spouse is deceased and who has not remarried.
+If the individual has remarried, current marital status should be indicated.
+(Amended April 27, 2018; originally effective May 19, 1955) Problem E: Where a trust is not otherwise shown by a recorded instrument, should a release of dower be required from the spouse of a person whose name as grantee, in the deed acquiring title, was followed by "trustee," "as trustee," "agent," or words of similar import?
 Standard E: